junxit/us-congress-bills-110/metadata.md

 - 2008-02-12 — Mr. Butterfield moved to suspend the rules and pass the bill.
 - 2008-02-12 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H842-843)
 - 2008-02-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H842-843)
+- 2008-02-13 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2008-02-27 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Federal Financial Management, Government Information, Federal Services, and International Security.
+- 2008-04-10 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2008-04-10 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2008-04-10 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2008-04-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 693.
+- 2008-04-22 — Cleared for White House.
+- 2008-04-22 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S3269-3270)
+- 2008-04-22 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S3269-3270)
+- 2008-04-23 — Message on Senate action sent to the House.
+- 2008-05-01 — Presented to President.
+- 2008-05-01 — Presented to President.
+- 2008-05-07 — Became Public Law No: 110-222.
+- 2008-05-07 — Became Public Law No: 110-222.
+- 2008-05-07 — Signed by President.
+- 2008-05-07 — Signed by President.